By Audai Abed, Switchgear Product Line Manager

 3- Arc Flash Mitigation Solutions

 Another customer’s electrical system upgrade required adding arc flash mitigation solutions to an existing substation.
 Often, effective solutions include installing a new piece of switchgear in the network to properly sense and interrupt arcing faults, which reduces the incident energy.
-Most often, the replacement installation will be on the primary side of a fuse-protected transformer, but it can be placed elsewhere.
+Most often, the replacement installation will be on the primary side of a fuse-protected transformer, but you can place it elsewhere.
 For this particular customer, replacing existing outdoor equipment was not ideal.
 To balance between footprint, cost, and downtime, the solution was to utilize the existing substation enclosure and integrate a circuit breaker with relays and CPT for control power.
-The solution offered a lot of benefits, as we were able to cut installation cost and lead time of the new equipment roughly in half by eliminating the need for a civil contractor to pour a new concrete slab and extend the fence and completing multiple installations in one short shutdown over the weekend.

 To plan for a similar upgrade, check for available space in your substation, as you may be able to retro-fill that space with a circuit breaker and a relay mounted on a small structure, without the need for a full cubicle that requires special cabling, slab, and other preparations.
 Confirm the availability of control power for your circuit breaker/relay combination, and if it`s not available, you can add a CPT in the same substation.